Mastering the Equalizer in Trance Mixdowns

 Common EQ Controls

-1. Bands: These are the points on the EQ line that you can move up or down to adjust the volume of specific frequencies.
+1. Bands: Points on the EQ line you can move to adjust volume of specific frequencies.

-2. Gain: This controls how much you boost or cut the volume of a frequency.
+2. Gain: Controls how much you boost or cut a frequency.

 Step-by-Step Guide to Using EQ in a Trance Track